bradzickafoose/Sprint-Challenge--Hash-Blockchain/blockchain/README.md

 Some things to keep in mind:
 * With everyone mining at once, it may take a long time to actually mine a coin on the main server. _You will lose the contest most of the time!_
 * There is a test server that you can test your code on:  lambda-coin-test-1.
-As before, you can change the server that the miner uses by including it in the command to run the miner:  `python3 miner.py https://lambda-coin.herokuapp.com/api`
+As before, you can change the server that the miner uses by including it in the command to run the miner:  `python3 miner.py https://lambda-coin-test-1.herokuapp.com/api`
 ** Please only mine against the test server to test your code - stop mining when the test is over
 * The main server, and the competition, is the default and will run with `python3 miner.py`
+* Please change your name in `my_id.txt` to something recognizable

 Some Strategy Suggestions: